- Brand name

 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking ETHYOL against the benefits it is expected to have for you.
+Your doctor has weighed the risks of you being given ETHYOL against the benefits it is expected to have for you.

 If you have any concerns about being given this medicine, ask your doctor or pharmacist.